alacasta/gpu-SAC/README.md

 More information can be found [here](http://www.cbrfc.noaa.gov/wsup/sac_sm/cbrfc_sacsma_101_20140731.pdf) and [here](http://www.manureadvisorysystem.wi.gov/app/SACmodel).

+## Performance
+In the [wiki](https://github.com/alacasta/gpu-SAC/wiki/Computational-Performance) you will find results on different architectures.
+You are also invited to include your results as well.

 ## Files
 - __GPU-SAC.c__ Testing application.
 It can be compiled using the Makefile
 - __LICENSE.txt__ License of the project